cdhigh/KindleEar/docs/English/deployment.md

 kindleear/tools/gae_deploy.sh
 ```

-Note: The default configuration is B2 instance, 1 worker process, 2 worker threads, and a 20-minute timeout.
+**Note 1:** The default configuration is B2 instance, 1 worker process, 2 worker threads, and a 20-minute timeout.
 If you need a different configuration, you can modify the last line of code, for example:

 ```bash
 #instance_class: B1 (384MB/600MHz)